- Whether you have money or don’t

 Want to be proactive on your money?
-Cool.
-Read up, talk about it, take a class, reach out for one-on-one help.
+I got you.
+Read up, grab a free e-course, talk about it, take a video class, reach out for one-on-one help.

 - A lot of people are into the Hacking Capitalism series, and you want to know how to make divesting worth your time.

 - Many folks also enjoy the article on using and creating sliding scale.

 It can be challenging to engage about finances, because money isn’t a neutral topic.
 It’s loaded with assumptions, with opportunities, with experiences.
 It can bring up fear, sadness, shame, pride, excitement.
 Money touches buttons related to class, family, culture, need, desire.